Technical Guide for API Partners

 - The ingestion model of connecting to Viator’s supply requires that the partner builds and maintains a local database of products and also requires that the partner makes regular calls to Viator to ensure that product and availability information is up to date.

-- This model is required for merchant partners and is ideal for partners that want a full-scale tours and activities integration and can manage large amounts of data
+- This model is ideal for partners that want a full-scale tours and activities integration and can manage large amounts of data.

-- The search model is an easiest and faster way to connect to Viator’s supply via an API integration.
+- The search model is an easier and faster way to connect to Viator’s supply via an API integration.
 The amount of data returned in a search API request is less than what would be returned using the ingestion model, and therefore there is no need to store any data.
+Partners can benefit from pre-built search functionalities available in the Viator’s search endpoints.

 - This model is ideal for partners that are looking for a fast integration and do not desire a full tours and activities integration.